For many years, people have been using battle belts as a way to carry their tactical gear with them.

 The design of the battle belt is crucial for both comfort and the way you are going to wear it.
 Overall there are three different battle belt designs.

 - Low profile – Low profile battle belts hang lower down on your hips and don’t extend too much upwards.
 They are often slimmer as well.
-These are great when you are wearing any kind of body armor.
+These are great when you are wearing a plate carrier or any other body armor.

 - High profile – These types of battle belts are more centered and they extend a lot more upwards from your waist than the low profile ones.
 They are usually wider as well and are great for carrying larger pouches and offer more space.